 Preparation for a project is essential.
 Our executive director Mitch Long worked with Washington Department of Fish and Wildlife (WDFW) staff to conduct a fish survey of the stream.
 During the survey, they captured 32 cutthroat trout in the pool below the upper culvert.
 They relocated the fish to similar habitat in a neighboring stream.
 Prior to the start of the project, WDFW staff will install fish screens to keep fish from moving into the area during construction and remove any remaining fish from the site.

 Other Project Details

 This project will take approximately two weeks.
-The roads will be impassible during replacement.
+The roads will be impassable during replacement.
 A detour will be available during the culvert installation on the #9718 road using Williams Creek Road.
 There will be no detour for the project on the #9718-112 road since it is a spur road.

-We are doing this project in partnership with the Forest Service, Washington State Department of Fish and Wildlife, the Yakama Nation, and Yakima Tributary Access and Habitat Program (YTAHP).
-Funding for this project came from state Salmon Recovery Funding Board through the Washington State Recreation and Conservation Office (RCO).
+We are doing this project in partnership with the Forest Service, Washington State Department of Fish and Wildlife, the Yakama Nation, and the Yakima Tributary Access and Habitat Program (YTAHP).
+Funding for this project came from the Salmon Recovery Funding Board through the Washington State Recreation and Conservation Office (RCO).
 Additional funding support is being provided by the Bonneville Power Administration through the 2018 Yakima Tributary Access and Habitat Program.
 You can find additional information about this project on our projects page.